Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/meta/long-term_plan.md

- where to put it? what's it made of? now it's ≥11k, but towering above tidal level this was after thinking about transplanting forked roots to remove smaller roots wrapped around it, or transplanting the smaller roots, iff it's more survivable lasers are optimal indoor lighting
+ where to put it? what's it made of? now it's ≥11k, but towering above tidal level this was after thinking about transplanting forked roots to remove smaller roots wrapped around it, or transplanting the smaller roots, iff it's more survivable lasers are optimal indoor lighting there's plenty of sspace at the bottom optimal tweezers to optimal tweezers to..
+    they can mfg, and self-destruct to hide themselves, mv around inside; it's like holowave projection, but holoparticle projection instead giant me nudie "running my homeworld" in my birthday suit on my birthday every birthday, "levitation" (brasupport,..), strip super models c̄ my xray vision, walk through walls, "disarm" enemies,..